uomopalese/iThemes-Excahnge-Wordpress-plugin-Italian-translation/README.md

 Put the main Exchange plugin file translation in:<br/>
 your WordPress installation > wp-content > plugins > ithemes-exchange > lang

-To avoid overwriting un update process copy them in:<br/>
+To avoid overwriting on update process copy them in:<br/>
 your WordPress installation > wp-content > plugins > ithemes-exchange > languages > plugins > ithemes-exchange (manually create this folder)

 Put the Membership Add-on translation in:<br/>